Evernote/android-job/README.md

 }
 ```

-*Warning:* With Android Marshmallow Google introduced the auto backup feature.
-All job information are stored in shared preference file called `jobs.xml`.
+**Warning:** With Android Marshmallow Google introduced the auto backup feature.
+All job information are stored in a shared preference file called `jobs.xml`.
 You should exclude this file so that it isn't backed up.

 License
 -------